Actindo-AG/Documentation/PIM/API/01_Introduction.md

 ## Response codes

 The response codes correspond the standard HTTP status codes.
 For detailed information, see [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes "[https://en.wikipedia.org/wiki/List_of_HTTP_status_codes]").

+## Required attributes

+Attributes can be required or optional.
+Required attributes must always be provided when sending a request.

+## Format

+The *Actindo Core1 OpenAPI* endpoints accept requests in JSON format.